top of page

 Other types of accommodation you may encounter:

 Local home stay.
-These provide basic yet comfortable accommodation in actual local homes, so group members may be staying in a number of different houses near each other.
-As these are people’s real homes, the accommodation and facilities may vary between houses, generally every couple/single person will be accommodated in their own room.
+These provide basic yet comfortable accommodation in actual local homes, so group members may be staying in several different houses near each other.
+As these are people’s real homes, the accommodation and facilities may vary between houses, generally each couple/single person will be accommodated in their own room.
 Dinner is served as a group in one of the larger houses and breakfast is generally served in the house you are staying at.

 Guesthouse.
 These provide basic yet comfortable rooms in a small guesthouse.
 Every couple/single person will have their own room, western toilets and showers are shared, similar to a hostel.
 Breakfast and dinner is served in the restaurant.